indigo-dc/wattson/gitbook/user.md

 # User Guide
-Using ttsc is made as easy as possible.
-In case you are lost orchent provides a lot of information with its 'help' command, just call `ttsc --help`.
+Using wattson is made as easy as possible.
+In case you are lost orchent provides a lot of information with its 'help' command, just call `wattson --help`.

 ```
-$ ttsc --help
+$ wattson --help
-usage: ttsc [<flags>] <command> [<args> ...]
+usage: wattson [<flags>] <command> [<args> ...]

 The Token Translation Service (TTS) client.
-Please store your access token in the 'TTSC_TOKEN' and the issuer url in the 'TTSC_ISSUER' environment variable:
+Please store your access token in the 'WATTSON_TOKEN' and the issuer url in the 'WATTSON_ISSUER' environment variable:
-'export TTSC_TOKEN=<your access token>', 'export TTSC_ISSUER=<the issuer url>'.
-The url of the TTS can be stored in the environment variable 'TTSC_URL':
+'export WATTSON_TOKEN=<your access token>', 'export WATTSON_ISSUER=<the issuer url>'.
+The url of the WATTS can be stored in the environment variable 'WATTSON_URL':
-export TTSC_URL=<url of the tts>
+export WATTSON_URL=<url of the tts>

 Flags:
       --help       Show context-sensitive help (also try --help-long and --help-man).
       --version    Show application version.
-  -u, --url=URL    the base url of the TTS rest interface
+  -u, --url=URL    the base url of the WATTS rest interface
   -p, --protver=2  protocol version to use (can be 0, 1 or 2)
   -j, --json       enable json output
       --debug      enable debug output